Drew Barrymore Is Dating Businessman David Hutchinson

 Love has blossomed for Drew Barrymore.

-PEOPLE can confirm that the 42-year-old Santa Clara Diet actress has been dating David Hutchinson — a senior vice president at Maesa, the company that manufactures and markets her Flower Beauty products.
+PEOPLE can confirm that the 42-year-old Santa Clarita Diet actress has been dating David Hutchinson — a senior vice president at Maesa, the company that manufactures and markets her Flower Beauty products.

 The new couple were spotted sipping on drinks and taking in a DJ set by Norwegian superstar Kygo at the XS Nightclub in Wynn Las Vegas Friday night — she wearing a long floral print dress, black hat and loafers.